Vizlib Bar Chart supports using one dimension with multiple measures or two dimensions with one measure.

 - Specify a Bar Color, set the Bar Opacity.

 - Show or hide Data Values (you can choose to Show totals on stacks in a stacked chart).

 - Select Include only bars (only show totals for measures represented as bars when Show totals on Stacks is selected).

 - Select Show all values, or Show only totals.

 - Enable Custom Tooltip to use your own HTML code for the tooltip.

 Figure 4: Bar Color, Data Values, Custom Tooltip

-The Sorting tab controls how you order your data (Figure 6) and has a default setting of Auto for both dimensions and measures.
+The Sorting tab controls how you order your data (Figure 5) and has a default setting of Auto for both dimensions and measures.

-Figure 6: Sorting
+Figure 5: Sorting